lovindata/easyeda/README.md

 - Finalize (😼 HERE AT THE MOMENT 😼)
   - Rework the already in-place UTs
+    - Issue with combined AsyncFreeSpec + `withObjectMocked => Unit`
+    - Think about if there is an issue of design ?
   - Testing E2E the first version redis migration
   - Testing E2E job preview
 - Migrate to Redis (😼 HERE AT THE MOMENT 😼)